 Self-management skills should also be more formally assessed and encouraged in youth starting at age 14 years of age with your child's pediatrician.
 Youth should help develop a shared medical summary and emergency care plan with their health care providers and develop linkages to any needed community-based supports.
 Parent and youth should also begin to address issues of legal decision-making and guardianship as appropriate with their providers starting at age 16 years of age.
 Youth and families should also ask about options for adult health care providers and the process for transferring care.

 Your Pediatrician Can Help

-Discuss with your doctor your concerns and the limitations you think are reasonable for your child.
-Using your physician's input, develop some guidelines for sensible restrictions while also encouraging your child to participate in a diversity of activities.
+Discuss any of your concerns and any limitations with your child's pediatrician.
+Using your doctor's input, develop some guidelines for sensible restrictions if needed while also encouraging your child to participate in a diversity of activities and gain more responsibility for their care.
 Parents need to recognize their children's changing needs and to plan for them.
-It is also important for parents to be educated and up-to-date about their child's illness and about new treatments and their effects.
+It is also important for parents to be educated and up-to-date about their child's illness or disability and about new treatments and their effects.

 Most children with chronic illnesses or disabilities do well in school, develop appropriately and achieve their goals in much the same way that other children do.
 Most are healthy children who happen to have a chronic illness or disability.
 While their illness may create certain difficulties, with the support of their parents and other

 community based services as needed most lead happy, effective and exciting lives and grow up to become productive adults.